KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [DWD-RealtimeIrishRail by DavidLSmyth](https://github.com/DavidLSmyth/DWD-RealtimeIrishRail)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. No image found.
+3. No image found.
-3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-4. Typo: Found `Magic Mirror` in file `DWD-RealtimeIrishRail.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `DWD-RealtimeIrishRail.js`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Deprecated: Found `require("request")` in file `irishRailFetcher.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require("request")` in file `irishRailFetcher.js`: Replace it with built-in fetch.
-7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-DWD-WarnWeather by LukeSkywalker92](https://github.com/LukeSkywalker92/MMM-DWD-WarnWeather)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. Typo: Found `Magic Mirror` in file `MMM-DWD-WarnWeather.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-DWD-WarnWeather.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-10. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Dynamic-Modules by Toreke](https://github.com/Toreke/MMM-Dynamic-Modules)